commercialhaskell/stack/doc/GUIDE_advanced.md

 view the remote snapshots using `stack ls snapshots remote`.
 It also supports options for viewing only lts (`-l`) and nightly (`-n`) snapshots.

+## The `stack ls stack-colors` command

+The British English spelling is also accepted (`stack ls stack-colours`).

+`stack ls stack-colors` will list all of Stack's output styles.
+A number of different formats for the output are available, see `stack ls stack-colors --help`.

+The default is a full report, with the equivalent SGR instructions and an example of the applied style.
+The latter can be disabled with flags `--no-sgr` and `--no-example`.

+The flag `--basic` specifies a more basic report, in the format that is accepted by Stack's command line option `--stack-colors` and the YAML configuration key `stack-colors`.

 ## The `stack sdist` command

 Hackage only accepts packages for uploading in a standard form, a compressed